-Chatbots ‘got really overhyped really, really quickly’ said Messenger VP David Marcus, in February this year.
+Chatbots ‘got really overhyped really, really quickly’ said Messenger VP David Marcus, in February this year(this will open in a new window).
 He went on to say that many of the first bots on the Messenger platform weren’t nearly as good as the native apps they were designed to replace.
 This hype may have hurt adoption and use of this new technology, with users becoming disenchanted with the bots on offer.

 So, instead of continuing its large-scale development of chatbot technology, Facebook is turning its focus to getting the existing bots to answer a limited set of questions correctly.
 It recently announced some new bot features including a persistent menu function.
 As soon as the user starts engaging with a chatbot, a list of its core functions is displayed.